 This section describes the main classification rules for the principle types of qualifications.
 This is a summary only and the full details of the procedure for all types of qualification are published in full in the Rules for Award.

 Modules are marked against a 0-100 marking scale.
-For the purposes of classification module marks are converted to a 0.00 to 10.00 Classification Average scale expressed to two decimal places and rounded accordingly.
+For the purposes of classification for candidates for awards in 2022/23, module marks are converted to a 0.00 to 10.00 Classification Average scale expressed to two decimal places and rounded accordingly.

 Details about degree classification for Bachelor’s degree with classified honours is available on the Classification website page.